Specializing in women’s emotional health thru art

-The following is a story about two girls I know
+The following is a story about two girls.

 Meet Sally.
 Sally isn’t happy.